felixbuchholz/dataviz-thesis-class/writing/thesis/thesis.md

 ---
-title: Rethinking Data as Argument in the Context of Guaranteed Basic Income Debates
+title: DRAFT.
+NOT READY TO BE READ.
+Rethinking Data as Argument in the Context of Guaranteed Basic Income Debates
 date: May 2019
 author: Felix Buchholz
 affiliation: Parsons School of Design